A Unique Major

-The Bachelor of Science in Liberal Arts and Sciences, Major in Integrated Health Studies (IHS) is a unique collaboration of the research and educational expertise in the health sciences of the College of Liberal Arts and Sciences (LAS) and the College of Applied Health Sciences (AHS).
+The Bachelor of Science in Liberal Arts and Sciences, Major in Integrated Health Studies (IHS) is an innovative collaboration of the research and educational expertise in the health sciences across multiple programs, departments, and colleges at UIC.
 The primary goal of the degree program is to offer a diverse, interdisciplinary curriculum that includes relevant core content spanning the life sciences, natural sciences, social sciences, and humanities.
-The Integrated Health Studies major is jointly supported by the LAS Departments of Biological Sciences and Psychology and is housed in the Department of Biological Sciences.

-- admission into professional health programs and graduate programs in the health sciences.
-IHS has flexibility to accommodate the prerequisite course requirements for a variety of in-demand health careers, such as medicine, physician assistant, dentistry, pharmacy, physical therapy, occupational therapy, and more.
+Jointly supported by the LAS Departments of Biological Sciences and Psychology, and housed in the Department of Biological Sciences, the Integrated Health Sciences major has the flexibility to accommodate the prerequisite course requirements for a variety of in-demand LAS pre-health academic and professional programs such as medicine, dentistry, pharmacy, physical therapy, and occupational therapy.

 The Integrated Health Studies major prepares graduates for entering the job market in a variety of health-related professions with a bachelor’s degree.
 Graduate and professional pathways include: